freaktechnik/justintv-stream-notifications/CONTRIBUTING.md

 This is a document guiding you on how to contribute to Live Stream Notifier.
 It is separated by conribution nature and not limited to code contributions.

+## Reporting Issues
+Reporting issues directly on GitHub is more than welcome.
+Please include debugging data that is obtained by <kbd>Shift</kbd> and clicking on the <samp>Help</samp>
+button in the Channels Manager.
+It should not include any directly personal data, however it will contain all channels and users and their current state as well as things like your operating system and extension version.

 ## Translations
 You can help to translate the extension on [BabelZilla](http://beta.babelzilla.org/projects/p/jtvn/).
 If your language doesn't exist yet, just request a new team for it and I'll